Kyiv: Origins

 At least three Arabic-speaking 10th century geographers who traveled the area mention the city of Zānbat as the chief city of the Russes.
 Among them are ibn Rustah, Abu Sa'id Gardezi, and an author of the Hudud al-'Alam.
 The texts of those authors were discovered by Russian orientalist Alexander Tumansky.
 The etymology of Sambat has been argued by many historians, including Grigoriy Ilyinsky, Nikolay Karamzin, Jan Potocki, Nikolay Lambin, Joachim Lelewel, and Guðbrandur Vigfússon.

-The Primary Chronicles state that at some point during the late 9th or early 10th century Askold and Dir, who may have been of Viking or Varangian descent, ruled in Kyiv.
-They were murdered by Oleg of Novgorod in 882, but some historians, such as Omeljan Pritsak and Constantine Zuckerman, dispute that, arguing that Khazar rule continued as late as the 920s, leaving historical documents such as the Kyivan Letter and Schechter Letter.
+The Primary Chronicle states that at some point during the late 9th or early 10th century Askold and Dir, who may have been of Viking or Varangian descent, ruled in Kyiv.
+They were murdered by Oleg of Novgorod in 882, but some historians, such as Omeljan Pritsak and Constantine Zuckerman, dispute that, arguing that Khazar rule continued as late as the 920s, leaving historical documents such as the Kievan Letter and Schechter Letter.

 Other historians suggest that Magyar tribes ruled the city between 840 and 878, before migrating with some Khazar tribes to the Carpathian Basin.
-The Primary Chronicles mention Hungarians passing near Kyiv.
+The Primary Chronicle mentions Hungarians passing near Kyiv.
 Askold's Grave was previously known as "Uhorske urochyshche" (Hungarian place).

 According to the aforementioned scholars the building of the fortress of Kyiv was finished in 840 under the leadership of Keő (Keve), Csák, and Geréb, three brothers, possibly members of the Tarján tribe.
 The three names appear in the Kyiv Chronicle as Kyi, Shchek, and Khoryv and may be not of Slavic origin, as Russian historians have always struggled to account for their meanings and origins.
 According to Hungarian historian Viktor Padányi, their names were inserted into the Kyiv Chronicle in the 12th century, and they were identified as old-Russian mythological heroes.

+Kyivan Rus'

 The city of Kyiv stood on the trade route between the Varangians and the Greeks.
 In 968 the nomadic Pechenegs attacked and then besieged the city.
 By 1000 CE the city had a population of 45,000.

 In March 1169, Grand Prince Andrey Bogolyubsky of Vladimir-Suzdal sacked Kyiv, leaving the old town and the prince's hall in ruins.
-He took many pieces of religious artwork - including the Theotokos of Vladimir icon - from Vyshhorod.
+He took many pieces of religious artwork – including the Theotokos of Vladimir icon – from Vyshhorod.
 In 1203, Prince Rurik Rostislavich and his Kipchak allies captured and burned Kyiv.
 In the 1230s, the city was besieged and ravaged several times by different Rus princes.
 The city had not recovered from these attacks when, in 1240, the Mongol invasion of Rus', led by Batu Khan, completed the destruction of Kyiv.